tessalt/coffeescriptbook/book.md

 # => 2900
 ```

+Numbers and math will behave more or less the way you remember from middle school.
+If you get stuck trying to do something like rounding a number, check out the [MDN documentation for `Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) or just try a search.

 ## Types of data

 There are all different types of data you can program with, and some of them have special abilities and uses.

 ### Numbers

 Numbers are the simple ones.
 Numbers are numbers. `200`, `-10`, `4000` are all numbers.
 Don't include commas or spaces in your numbers, and you'll be ok.
-Numbers in coffeescript can have decimals and can be positive and negative.
+Numbers in CoffeeScript can have decimals and can be positive or negative.

 ### Strings

-When you're working with letters or punctuation, you're working with `strings`.
+When you're working with letters or words or punctuation, you're working with `strings`.
 Strings come in quotation marks. **Anything in quotation marks is a string**.
 You can use single quotes or double quotes, but there are fewer complications when you use double-quotes.

 ```
 "This is a string"